 - Your daily steps, distance, and flights climbed will appear at the bottom

-- To see steps and related Activity data for another day, you’ll need to use the Activity app on iPhone (walkthrough below)
+- To see steps and related Activity data for another day, you’ll need to use the Fitness app on iPhone (walkthrough below)

 How to track Apple Watch steps on iPhone

-As shown above, the Trends section shows you if you Move, Exercise, and Distance activity is on the upswing or downswing.
+As shown above, Trends show you if your Move, Exercise, and Distance activity is on the upswing or downswing.
 Tap one of them to see daily, monthly, and yearly data.